-The Umunthu Programme uses the arts to catalyse reflection and discussion, providing a platform to address issues of stigma and discrimination through the lens of “Umunthu,” a Pan-African philosophical concept of humanity.
+The Umunthu programme uses the arts to catalyse reflection and discussion, providing a platform to address issues of stigma and discrimination through the lens of “Umunthu,” a pan-African philosophical concept of humanity.

 Following the success of the Umunthu: Higher Education project. we turned our attention the the discrimination minority groups face when it comes to accessing health care.